 Beats

-However, the Beats functionality did strike me as more immediately relevant and interesting.
+The Beats functionality does strike me as more immediately relevant and interesting.

 Beats are agents that you can run on systems, to process and forward data to Logstash or directly to Elasticsearch or other tools.
 Their web page describes them as “single-purpose lightweight data shippers”.
 I interpret that as getting data off a system and into the central Elasticsearch system.
-In addition, we should be thinking “distributed processing” – the Beat can pre-process data to a degree.
+In addition, we should be thinking “distributed processing” — the Beat can pre-process data to a degree.

-Sometimes you won’t miss a Beat, so to speak: routers might forward syslog directly to Logstash or Elasticsearch.
-In other cases though, you need a way to get the data off the system.
+Sometimes you won’t miss a Beat, so to speak; routers might forward syslog directly to Logstash or Elasticsearch.
+In other cases, though, you need a way to get the data off the system.

 Here are some of the Beats that are available, with Elastic’s descriptions.